mysociety/fixmystreet/install/troubleshooting.md

 adding things to carton (the mechanism FixMyStreet uses to manage Perl dependencies) is currently not as simple as we would like.

-If you tried to run a script in the `bin` directory manually, it failed with missing Perl module errors, and you’re running a version of FixMyStreet older than 1.5.3, you probably need to run it using `bin/cron-wrapper`.
-This sets up the FixMyStreet environment for the scripts.
-For example, if you want to run the script `bin/send-reports`, do it like this:
+If you tried to run a script in the `bin` directory manually, it failed with missing Perl module errors, you can try running it using `bin/cron-wrapper`.

-    bin/cron-wrapper bin/send-reports

-You do not need to do this from version 1.5.3.
+This sets up the FixMyStreet environment for any script that doesn't do it itself (though all provided scripts should do).

 <a name="no-styling"> </a>